Calm as a Spiritual Practice

 In washing dishes without rushing.

-In driving without gripping the steering wheel.
+In driving without gripping the steering wheel so tightly.

 In making a meal with gratitude.